18F/identity-idp/CONTRIBUTING.md

 - If the pull request is in response to a Jira ticket, include the ticket ID in the commit title (e.g. "LG-1234 Add the stuff to the thing")

-- Include a changelog message which should describe the changes in human- readable terms.
+- Include a changelog message which describes the changes in human-readable terms.
 These messages are included in release notes, so they should be easy to understand for our partners and users.
 In the rare case that a change should not be included in release notes, add `[skip changelog]` to the commit.

 Example: